chaiazri12/Azri_Portfolio/README.md

 # Azri Azhad - Data Analysis Portfolio

 ## About
 Hi !
-I"m Azri !
+I'm Azri !
 I hold a Bachelor of Science in Petroleum Chemistry from Universiti Putra Malaysia.
 I recently just got myself a certificate as Data Analyst

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics